-During March 2019, the Company received 500,000 common shares of Tocvan Ventures Corp. ("Tocvan") under the terms of the option agreement for the Rogers Creek, BC project (see note 8).
-During June 2020, the Company received an additional 200,000 common shares of Tocvan in connection with the first anniversary payment under the option agreement, increasing the Company's total holding to 700,000 common shares at that time.
-During May through July 2021, the Company sold 586,900 common shares realizing proceeds of \$816,381.
-During September 2021, the Company received 500,000 additional Tocvan common shares in connection with its sale of Rogers Creek project to Tocvan (see note 8).
+At August 31, 2021, the Company had a balance of 113,100 common shares of Tocvan Ventures Corp. ("Tocvan") received under the terms of the option agreement for the Rogers Creek, BC project.
+During September 2021, the Company received 500,000 additional Tocvan common shares in connection with its sale of the Rogers Creek project to Tocvan (see note 9).
 During April 2022, the Company sold 30,000 shares realizing proceeds of \$26,970.
-As at August 31, 2022, the Company held 583,100 common shares.
-These shares are classified as fair value through profit and loss and are recorded at fair value using the quoted market price of Tocvan's common shares on the Canadian Securities Exchange.
-The following table summarizes information regarding the Company's marketable securities.
+During November and December 2022, the Company sold the remaining 583,100 shares realizing cash proceeds from sale of \$271,211.
+As at August 31, 2023, the Company had no remaining investment in the common shares of Tocvan.
+These shares were classified as fair value through profit and loss as a level 1 investment and were recorded at fair value using the quoted market price of Tocvan's common shares.